Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Surgery

-• Vagus nerve stimulation, a device sends signals to the brain to stop seizures.
+• Vagus nerve stimulation is a device that sends signals to the brain to stop seizures.

-• Sensitive neurostimulation, allows the doctor to detect seizure activity and stop it through an electric shock
+• Sensitive neurostimulation lets the doctor detect and stop seizure activity through an electric shock.

 • Nutritional therapy, consuming high fat and low carbohydrate content (ketogenic diet), can improve seizure control